Federal Anti-Flu Document Raises Questions

 RICHARD KNOX: The new guidance, as it's called, is the product of no fewer than 14 federal agencies.
 And it bears the stamp of the government's traumatic failures in dealing with Hurricane Katrina.
 It even proposes that flu pandemics be rated like hurricanes, on a scale of 1 to 5.

-Dr. MARTY CETRON (Deputy Director, Centers for Disease Control and Prevention): So a Category 5 pandemic, like a Category 5 hurricane, would be very severe.
+MARTY CETRON: So a Category 5 pandemic, like a Category 5 hurricane, would be very severe.
 It's in that same range of a 1918 pandemic.

 KNOX: Beyond that, the plan says public events should be canceled.
 People should avoid crowded buses and malls - and most draconian, children should be kept home from school until the flu wave has passed.
 The government says that could be up to three months.